While the month is a time of transition, that doesn’t mean that there aren’t a lot of great things to do in Pennsylvania in November.

 Check out my 10 handpicked things to do in PA in November, and then start planning your travels around the state.

-It’s the First Commonwealth Bank “It’s A Wonderful Life” Festival continues every weekend from November 17 through December 16 and offers family-friendly activities such as photos with Santa, magnificent Christmas light displays, live music, holiday movies, lots of great shopping and dining – all in the hometown of legendary actor Jimmy Stewart!
+It’s the First Commonwealth Bank “It’s A Wonderful Life” Festival follows starting November 23 through the Holiday Season and offers family-friendly activities such as photos with Santa, magnificent Christmas light displays, live music, walk through Bethlehem, holiday cookie contest, lots of great shopping and dining – all in the hometown of legendary actor Jimmy Stewart.
+Be sure to visit the Jimmy Stewart Museum and one of the local Christmas Tree Growers for your live tree from the Christmas Tree Capital of The World!

 Step inside the Antique Automobile Club of America Museum, one of PA’s best car museums, for their annual Autos and Ales event in Hershey.
 This beer festival is held amongst the museum’s amazing collection of antique automobiles.
-During the event, sample beers from nearly 20 different breweries, including a special beer brewed just for the event by Mount Gretna Craft Brewery.
+During the event, sample beers from more than 30 different breweries, including new beers from Mad Chef Brewing and Yuengling.

 For more information and tickets, visit the museum’s website.